allenhuffman/SirSound/README.md

 "O" followed by a number from 1 to 5.
 Default is octave 2, which includes middle C. (Supports modifiers.)
 ```
+REM PLAY C FROM OCTAVE 1 TO 5
 PRINT #-2,"O1 C O2 C O3 C O4 C O5 C"
 ```